hutchgrant/react-boilerplate/README.md

 ## Production

-For information about running this software in a development environment, see [production documentation](https://github.com/hutchgrant/react-boilerplate/blob/master/docs/README_PROD.md).
+For information about running this software in a production environment, see [production documentation](https://github.com/hutchgrant/react-boilerplate/blob/master/docs/README_PROD.md).

 ## License